matthewnitschke/Kavie/README.md

 Kavie is small (minified ~2kb), easy to use, and it works

 ## Installation
-Kavie is pretty simple to install.
-Knockoutjs is the only dependency
+Installation is pretty simple.
+Knockoutjs is the only dependency.
 ```html
 <script src="/path/to/knockout.js"></script>
 <script src="/path/to/kavie.js"></script>